yctercero/yctercero.github.io/_posts/2016-08-06-javascript-fundamentals-this-.call-.apply-.bind.markdown

 a.method(); //Logs the 'Window' object
 {% endhighlight %}

-There is, however, a way for you to be able to access the properties of object ‘a’ from within apples().
+There is, however, a way to have 'this' refer to object 'a' from within apples().

 {% highlight javascript %}
 var a = {